lexibank/tlopo/out/vol3/chapter7.md

 ### 5.2.
 Cananga odorata, ylang-ylang, perlume tree, nandingori, nadingro, nangungara (Annonaceae)

-Cananga odorata (Figure 7.7, right) is usually a lower canopy tree 10--15 metres tall, but sometimes it reaches the canopy at 30 or 35m (Peekel1984: 183, [Conn & Damas 2006](../references.md#source-ConnandDamas2006)).
+Cananga odorata (Figure 7.7, right) is usually a lower canopy tree 10--15 metres tall, but sometimes it reaches the canopy at 30 or 35m ([Peekel 1984](../references.md#source-Peekel1984): 183, [Conn & Damas 2006](../references.md#source-ConnandDamas2006)).

 C. odorata is known across NW Island Melanesia (and elsewhere) for its fragrant yellow flowers, which are dried and used to scent coconut oil ([Record 1945](../references.md#source-Record1945), [Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988):244, [Hviding 2005](../references.md#source-Hviding2005): 130).